 If you are looking for psychotherapy, counselling or couple counselling in Stirling, Bannockburn, Bridge of Allan, Dunblane, Tullibody, Stirlingshire in general or Alloa, my contact details are on the About Me/Contact page.

 I normally charge £40 per session for an individual session and £50 for couple counselling in Stirling, and will consider a reduced fee in cases of financial difficulty.
-I am registered with the following insurance companies: Aviva, AXA PPP Healthcare, Healix and VitalityHealth.
+I do not work with the large insurance companies, but do accept clients funded by charity programmes.

 On the intervening pages I have put some information on choosing a counsellor, psychotherapist or couple counsellor, and tried to answer some of the questions that may occur to you.